francois-drielsma/matcha/README.md

 # Installation

 Though intentionally lightweight, `matcha` does include some external dependencies which should be installed in a virtual environment to avoid conflicts with other packages.
-If you have access to anaconda, create a conda environment and install matcha from the top directory as follows:
+If you have access to anaconda, create a virtual environment as follows:

 ```
 conda create -n my_environment